DanielJohnBenton/TownsAndVillages/discover_process.md

 ### create_background

 - Go to the folder `create_background`
-- Update the file path to the correct data file e.g. `"../data/geonames/ES.json"`
+- Update the file path in `create3.js` to the correct data file e.g. `"../data/geonames/ES.json"`
 - Run `node create3` *WARNING*: This will overwrite the contents of `_background.csv`
 - Copy the new/updated file `_background.csv` into the `background` folder
 - Rename the file there to something more meaningful e.g. `ES.csv`